pezgordo/pezgordo/README.md

-- 👋 Hi, I’m @pezgordo
+- 👋 Hi, my name is Vicente Zamora "@pezgordo", I'm a developer from Bolivia

-- 👀 I’m interested in ... learning
+- 👀 I’m interested in learning new technologies and developing interesting and fun projects.

-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently self teaching myself Python and its many libraries.

-- 💞️ I’m looking to collaborate on ... dis
+- 💞️ I’m looking to collaborate on fun projects.

-- 📫 How to reach me ... email
+- 📫 How to reach me "vicente.zamora@gmail.com"

 <!---
 pezgordo/pezgordo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.